wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

     </api>
     ```

-## Exporting integration logic as a CApp
+## Export integration logic as a CApp
 In order to export the project, refer to the [build and export the composite application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.

 ## Get the project